Hiking & Walking Trails

 Grandfather is part of the United Nation’s World Network of Biosphere Reserves.
 Our forests are typical of Canadian climates and home to 16 distinct natural ecosystems.
 The mountain is home to 73 rare or endangered species, including 32 that are globally imperiled.
-Visit our Nature Museum to discover more or attend of our free daily programs.
+Visit our Wilson Center for Nature Discovery for more or attend of our free daily programs.

 Easy / Moderate Hikes: Perfect for Families

 Find several shorter nature excursions accessed from the road to the summit.
 These trails allow you to get out in nature without requiring a long and strenuous commitment.
 Click on the name for each for a detailed guide.

 - Woods Walk: Looping from a picnic area near the entrance gate, it’s perfect for an easy woodlands stroll.
 0.4 mile

 - Bridge Trail: Begins at the Black Rock Parking Area and ends by the Top Shop at the Mile High Swinging Bridge.
 0.4 mile each way